Lynch v. Donnelly

 Lynch v.
 Donnelly, 465 U.S. 668 (1984), was a United States Supreme Court case challenging the legality of Christmas decorations on town property.
 All plaintiffs, including lead plaintiff Daniel Donnelly, were members of the Rhode Island chapter of the ACLU.
 The lead defendant was Dennis Lynch, then mayor of Pawtucket, Rhode Island.

 Background

-The annual Christmas display in the shopping district of Pawtucket, consisting of a Santa Claus house, a Christmas tree, a banner reading "Season's Greetings," and a crèche, was challenged in court.
+The annual Christmas display in the shopping district of Pawtucket was challenged in court.
+It included, among other decorations, a Santa Claus house, reindeer pulling Santa's sleigh, a Christmas tree, a banner reading "Season's Greetings", and a crèche.
 The crèche had been a part of the display since at least 1943.
 The plaintiffs brought the suit to the District Court of Rhode Island, which permanently enjoined the city from displaying the Nativity scene as a violation of the Establishment Clause of the First Amendment to the United States Constitution.
 The Court of Appeals for the First Circuit affirmed the district court's ruling.
 The city then petitioned to the U.S. Supreme Court, which granted certiorari.